StratusGrid/terraform-account-starter/README.md

 Each file is generally self contained except where it can't be.
 All variables are in `variables.tf`, all data is in `data.tf`, and etc.

 ### `billing-alerts.tf`
+This file contains the SG module for billing alert anomalies

+### `config-recorder.tf1
+This file contains the SG module for configuring AWS Config Recorder, this is only enabled if `control_tower_enabled == false`.

+### `config-rules.tf`
+This file contains the SG module for configuring AWS Config, this is only enabled if `control_tower_enabled == false`.

 ### `data.tf`
 This data file contains all references for data providers, these are fairly generic.

+### `ec2-default-instance-profile.tf`
+The file contains the SG module for building our EC2 Instance IAM Role that enables SSM, and CloudWatch Publishing.

+### `eventbridge.tf`
+This file contains the event bridge rule for if ECS, RDS, EC@, Backups, or DynamoDB don't meed the required tagging, this is only enabled if `control_tower_enabled == false`.

+### `iam-cross-account-trust-maps.tf`
+This file contains the SG module for configuring IAM for cross account trusts, this is only enabled if `aws_sso_enabled == false` except for the IAM self service module.

+### `iam-password-policy.tf`
+This file contains the resource for the IAM local users

+### `iam-policy-restricted-admin.tf`
+This file contains the SG module for configuring the IAM restricted-admin-role role, this is only enabled if `aws_sso_enabled == false`.

+### `iam-policy-restricted-approver.tf`
+This file contains the SG module for configuring the IAM cross-account-role-admin role, this is only enabled if `aws_sso_enabled == false`.

+### `iam-policy-restricted-read-only.tf`
+This file contains the SG module for configuring the IAM restricted-read-role role, this is only enabled if `aws_sso_enabled == false`.

+### `iam-s3-replication.tf`
+This file contains the IAM policy for centralized logging, this is only enabled if `log_archive_account == true && enable_centralized_logging == true`.

+### `lambda-cloudwatch-cpu-creditbalance-alerts.tf`
+This file contains the SG module for CloudWatch to fire an alert to SNS whenever the CPU credit balance runs low.

+### `lambda-cloudwatch-ebs-burstbalance-alerts.tf`
+This file contains the SG module for CloudWatch to fire an alert to SNS whenever the Burst Balance credit balance runs low.

 ### `LICENSE`
 This is the standard Apache 2.0 License as defined [here](https://stratusgrid.atlassian.net/wiki/spaces/TK/pages/2121728017/StratusGrid+Terraform+Module+Requirements).